 Simply a great run in the Oro Valley area!
 Perfect for beginning runners and seasoned veterans alike.
 This run is overall quite smooth and offers fairly minimal elevation gain, with the first half being gradually uphill before descending on the second half.
 The trail conditions are largely packed dirt with some rutted areas from rain washout.
 There are a few slightly rocky sections that get a bit more technical but those are few and far between.
 You'll cross a number of washes but seldom will these have any water.
 It takes just over a mile from the beginning to reach the singletrack where the fun really begins.
-This total run comes in just over 20 miles with options to extend it even longer.
+This total run comes in at 21.7 miles with options to extend it even longer.

 and Tortolita Pass